Matheus2212/php-friendly-urls-class/README.md

 ---

 ## Please Note
-This class NEEDS a .htaccess file that redirects the user to a specific page (usually the root/home page), otherwise the URL that it will work with may result in a 50X error family (bad access).
+It is recommended to use a .htaccess file that redirects the user to a specific page (usually the root/home page) index, otherwise the URL that it will work with may result in a 50X error family (bad access) in some cases.
+It is not required, but it works better this way.